Mik1ll/LuaRenamer/README.md

     1. (Optional) Check out [The lualinq docs](./LuaRenamer/lua/LuaLinq.pdf) for info on uses of 'from()'
 6. Create a script or copy and edit the [example script](./LuaRenamer/lua/example.lua)
 7. Paste the script in the text box in Shoko Desktop
-8. Test your script by adding files and clicking preview in the utility under the text box until you are satisfied
-9. Check run on import, and save the script (next to the script type drop-down)
-10. You may manually rename and move the files (if checked) of your collection in the utility
+8. Add the files you wish to rename
+9. Test your script before renaming by pressing Preview.
+(There is no preview for file moving, only renaming)
+10. Pressing Rename does not move files by default, the checkbox to move must also be checked
+11. Save your script

 ### Linux/Without Shoko Desktop